iangreenleaf/githubot/Readme.md

 * `HUBOT_GITHUB_API`: The base API URL.
 This is useful for Enterprise Github installations.

   For example, `HUBOT_GITHUB_API='http://myprivate.github.int'`

-* `HUBOT_GITHUB_API_VERSION`: Version of the API, i.e. "v3", "beta" or "preview".
-Defaults to "beta".

 * `HUBOT_CONCURRENT_REQUESTS`: Limits the allowed number of concurrent requests to the GitHub API.
 Defaults to 20.